-Pupils who follow these rules will be rewarded with combinations of the following:
+Pupils who follow these expectations will be rewarded with combinations of the following:

-- Verbal praise; - Stickers; - Objos child and parents know the reason for the award.
-Child with the most dojos in each year group at the end of the week receives a Dojo Champion certificate awarded in assembly - O Name on class 'Recognition Board' for focus behaviours and / or learning attributes. - 'Well Done' ribbons; - A postcard home explaining how they have gone 'above and beyond' in one of the three rules; - Five children (max) per class who have always done the right things all week receive a special treat, eg top table with SLT on Friday lunch time; hot chocolate with a member of staff; forest schools activity session etc.
+- Verbal praise; - Stickers; - Dojos child and parents know the reason for the award.
+Child with the most dojos in each year group at the end of the week receives a Dojo Champion certificate awarded in assembly - O Name on class 'Recognition Board' for focus behaviours and / or learning attributes. - 'Star of the Week' certificate; - A '3 Rs' postcard home which tells the parents / carers what their child has done to deserve this recognition; - Three children (max) per class who have always done the right things all week (gone above & beyond) receive a special treat, eg top table with SLT on Friday lunch time; hot chocolate with a member of staff; forest schools activity session etc.